apakbin94/BoXHED2.0/README.md

 ```

 Now open the *tutorial.ipynb* file for a quick demonstration of how to train/test a BoXHED model on a synthetic dataset.

+Please note that everytime you relocate the code, you need to run bash setup.sh again.